 Now retired, much of Martin’s energy is devoted to hockey – and an occasional round of golf.

-Karin is the Senior People Manager at Cyrenians, where she heads up HR, L&D and Volunteering.
-Prior to this she was at Children in Scotland, leading the service that delivered local, national and international learning and events.
-She also spent 12 years in Learning and Development at NHS Scotland, setting up learning centres and expanding access to learning opportunities.
-Through this work she has a keen interest in inclusion and sustainability.
+Karin is the Head of Information and Support at the Scottish Council for Voluntary Organisations (SCVO).
+She has experience across the third sector, including as Head of People at homelessness charity Cyrenians, and at Children in Scotland, where she led the service that delivered local, national and international learning and events for the children’s sector workforce.
+Prior to this she spent 12 years in Learning and Engagement at NHS Scotland, setting up learning centres and widening access to learning opportunities.

-As the child of a ‘hockey marriage’, it is no surprise that Karin has been involved in hockey for 30+ years, as a player, captain, coach, umpire and fundraiser.
-She is currently the happy coach of FLHC’s U8 ‘Meteors’, where she is kept very active – and very grounded!
+Karin has been involved in hockey for 30+ years as a player and grassroots volunteer.
+She is currently the happy coach of FLHC’s U8 ‘yellow group’, where she is kept very active – and very grounded!

 Gareth Tenner